ehsanrahnama/Quantization/README.md

-Here is some snippet python code for quantize yolov5
+Here is a Python code snippet for quantizing YOLOv5.

 ```python
 import tensorflow_model_optimization as tfmot